Lupus and Rib Pain: Causes and 9 Ways To Manage It | MyLupusTeam

 1. Take Over-the-Counter Pain Relievers

 Conditions like costochondritis can often be treated with nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Advil), naproxen (Aleve), or aspirin.
-However, kidney disease is a potential side effect of NSAIDs, so ask your doctor before using these treatments if you have lupus-related kidney problems.
+However, kidney disease is a potential side effect of NSAIDs, and people with lupus who take NSAIDs frequently may have an increased risk of blood pressure and heart damage.
+Ask your doctor before using these treatments if you’re living with both costochondritis and lupus and you’ve experienced lupus-related kidney problems.

 2. Try Heat or Cold Therapy

-Putting a heating pad or hot water bottle on the painful area may help minimize pain.
+Putting a heating pad or hot water bottle on the painful area may help ease the pain.
 Alternatively, you may find that ice packs work better.

 “Warm packs on the rib cage are great,” said one MyLupusTeam member.